ds3-nyu-archive/museum-data-sovereignty/README.md

 ## Datasets
 'inventories_nps.csv' - Records of inventories for which notices have not been published in the Federal Register.
 Downloaded from https://www.nps.gov/subjects/nagpra/inventories-database.htm 2/13/20.

 'inv_urls' - Contains Title, Publication Date, JSON URL, and full-text URL, for each Notice of Inventory Completion in the National Park Service website.
 Built in 'Building Notices of Inventory Completion URL Dataset.ipynb' with data accessed from https://www.nps.gov/subjects/nagpra/notices-of-inventory-completion.htm 2/13/20.
+Unique keys created via 'indexing.py' by appending "I_" to the dataframe's index.

+'repatriation_urls' - Contains Title, Publication Date, JSON URL, and full-text URL, for each Notice of Intent to Repatriate in the National Park Service website.
+Built in 'Building Notices Of Repatriation Dataset.ipynb' with data accessed from [url] on [date].
+Unique keys created via 'indexing.py' by appending "R_" to the dataframe's index.

+'notices_of_repatriation.csv' - [description] [source/url] [download date]

 'fedreg_notices_of_inventory.csv' - Truncated: only contains 1000 records.
-Details in 'Building Notices of Inventory Completion URL Dataset.ipynb.'
-Downloaded from https://www.federalregister.gov/documents/search?conditions%5Bagencies%5D%5B%5D=national-park-service&conditions%5Bterm%5D=%22Inventory+Completion%22&conditions%5Btype%5D%5B%5D=NOTICE 2/13/20.
+Details in 'Building Notices of Inventory Completion URL Dataset.ipynb' Downloaded from https://www.federalregister.gov/documents/search?conditions%5Bagencies%5D%5B%5D=national-park-service&conditions%5Bterm%5D=%22Inventory+Completion%22&conditions%5Btype%5D%5B%5D=NOTICE 2/13/20.

-## Dataset-Building Workflow
+'datasets/downloaded_entries/fulltext' - Contains individual JSON files with the full-text of each entry in 'inv_urls' and 'repatriation_urls.'
+Includes 'index' field with key.
+Downloaded via 'main.py' and 'downloading_fulltext.py' 3/20-21/20.

+'datasets/downloaded_entries/metadata' - Contains individual JSON files with the metadata of each entry in 'inv_urls' and 'repatriation_urls.'
+Does not include index field; may need to be updated to include key.
+Downloaded via 'main.py' and 'downloading_metadata.py' 3/20/20.

+## Scripts and Notebooks
 'Building Notices of Inventory Completion URL Dataset.ipynb' builds a dataframe with the 2467 records in the Notices of Inventory table on the National Park Service website, accessed 2/13/20.
 It then calls urlgetter.py to add columns for JSON and full text URLs.
 The final result is saved as 'inv_urls.csv.'

-Downloading_JSON.py [not yet created] will read in 'inv_urls.csv' and load fields of interest into the dataframe.
-It will save the result as 'inv_meta.csv.'
-This script should be flexible enough to work on the Notices of Intent to Repatriate dataset as well.

-Downloading_fulltext.py [not yet created on master] will read in 'inv_urls.csv' and load the full text into the dataframe.
-It will save the result as 'inv_full.csv.'
-This script should be flexible enough to work on the Notices of Intent to Repatriate dataset as well.
-Working draft in 'Full Text Pulling and Parsing.ipynb.'

-The results of Downloading_JSON.py and Downloading_fulltext.py could eventually be merged.
-We should keep the index consistent in case we keep them as separate tables.

-This process will be repeated for Notices of Intent to Repatriate.
+'Building Notices Of Repatriation Dataset.ipynb' [functional explanation]

+'indexing.py' takes the index of 'inv_urls.csv,' appends each entry with 'I_,' and saves this key as a new column called 'key.'
+The resulting dataframe is saved to 'inv_urls.csv.'
+It does the same to 'repatriation_urls.csv' using 'R_' as the prefix for the key.

+'main.py' takes 2 arguments, task and dataset.
+If the dataset argument is given as 'inventory,' the script reads in 'inv_urls.csv.'
+If the dataset argument is given as 'repatriation,' the script reads in 'repatriation_urls.csv.'
+If the task argument is given as 'fulltext,' the script passes each entry's key and full-text URL to 'downloading_fulltext.py.'
+If the task argument is given as 'metadata,' the script passes each entry's key and JSON URL to 'downloading_json.py.'

+'downloading_metadata.py' takes in a URL and a key, and saves a JSON file with the metadata in 'datasets/downloaded_entries/metadata.'

+'downloading_fulltext.py' takes in a URL and a key, and saves a JSON file with the full-text in 'datasets/downloaded_entries/fulltext.'

+'data_retrieval.py' takes in a URL and returns the page's HTML.